d1m007/RacksDirections/README.md

 To install the plugin, unzip the files in the following directory:
 'glpi/plugins/racksdirections/'
 then install/enable it from the Setup/plugin panel.
 You need to configure profile rights in order to display the additionnal tab in racks views.
+You also may need to allow your webserver to run the plugin, for instance:
+'chown -R www-data:www-data racksdirections/'

 Or use git: